Meet the Interventional Medicine Team

 Chronic pain is more than a physical sensation.
 It can impact other aspects of life, as well.
 You might feel isolated, depressed, and anxious because of your pain, and you might have trouble working and engaging in social activities.
 Interventional pain treatment can help you get your life back.

-Contact the Illinois Pain & Spine Institute today to learn more by calling our friendly staff at (800) 340-7246.
+Contact the Chicago Pain Center today to learn more by calling our friendly staff.